Please follow & like us :)

-Fried artichoke hearts in Pastella are a delicious little appetizer or side dish.
-In our Sicilian version we cover the vegetable in a batter seasoned with parmesan cheese, parsley, and mint.
-The batter puffs up while cooking and becomes a tasty tender coating that compliments the tangy artichoke heart.
+Fried artichoke hearts are an easy appetizer, great snack, or side dish.
+In our Sicilian version, we coat the artichoke hearts in a batter seasoned with parmesan cheese, parsley, and mint called pastella.
+The batter puffs up while cooking and becomes a tasty tender coating that compliments the tangy artichokes.

 A plate of fried artichokes surrounded by a gray stripped dish towel/